boluadunbarin/vpn/README.md

 ![51](https://github.com/boluadunbarin/vpn/assets/157642328/378666bc-b3ba-4d0f-97fe-438d762df3f0)     [1]

-Go to whatismyipaddress.com and look at the new ip address.
+Go to whatismyipaddress.com and look at the new IP address.
 It'll be from the country you chose earlier.

 ![Screenshot 2024-02-02 123025](https://github.com/boluadunbarin/vpn/assets/157642328/b92a0d42-fae7-406a-844c-b4801b8acc5e)